Please register or login to continue

 ‘Since the very beginning.
 Have you forgotten, I am a Wabanaki.
 Go now’.

-He left, and I had proceeded to enter the fort then, as it had been opened.
-I would never see the Wabanaki again, but I would sense his presence as he would sense mine.
-I was now of a special kind of specie that knew the raw scent of death and blood.
+He left, and I proceeded to enter the fort then, as it had been opened.
+I would never see the Wabanaki again, but I would sense his kindred presence, as he would sense mine.
+I was now of a special kind of species that knew the raw scent of death and blood.

-What I had failed to mention before was the important fact that I purposely omitted, I had become a nocturnal Nosferatu afterwards unwillingly.
-For decades I would roam the forests of America curst by the witch that had converted me into her vile servant.
-I was mortal in the day and monster at night.
-I had learnt to accept who I was and what I had become.
+What I had failed to mention before was the important fact that I purposely omitted: I had become a nocturnal Nosferatu afterwards, unwillingly.
+For decades, I would roam the forests of America, cursed by the witch that had converted me into her vile servant.
+I was mortal in the day and a monster at night.
+I learnt to accept who I was and what I had become.

-Would it not be madness to believe in such superstitions, or are there really vampires, witches that exist beyond their legends, but the world does not even know of their absolute horror?
+Would it not be madness to believe in such superstitions, or are there really vampires and witches that exist beyond their legends, but the world does not even know of their absolute horror?

 Recommend Reviews (1) Write a ReviewReport